-5 A Field Trip
+6 A Field Trip

 To get to our first destination, type cd /.
-The directory / is the "root" directory.
+The directory / is the "root" directory; it is an absolute path.
 If you think of the directory structure as an upside-down (Australian) tree (root at top), the directory / is at the top.
 Type pwd and see where you are.
 Type 1s; you should see that the directory home listed with several other directories.
 Here is what the directory structure looks like on a PC running Red Hat Fedora Core 9.
 Yours may have a slightly different appearance.

 '''

 $ cd /

 $ ls

 bin

-initrd.img
+etc

+lib

+usr

 lib64

-vmlinuz

-dev

-mnt

-root

-selinux

-tmp

-initrd.img.old

-lost+found

-vmlinuz.old

 boot

-etc
+home

 opt

 run

-srv

-usr

-cdrom

-home

-media

-sbin

 sys

 var

+cdrom initrd.img

+lost+found

 proc

-$
+sbin

+tmp

+vmlinuz.old

+initrd.img.old media

+dev

+root selinux vmlinuz

 '''